fluidself/fluidself.org/_books/philosophy/the-bed-of-procrustes.md

 We are hunters; we are only truly alive in those moments when we improvise; no schedule, just small surprises and stimuli from the environment.

 Skills that transfer: street fights, off-path hiking, seduction, broad erudition.
-Skills that don't: school, games, sports, laboratory--what's reduced and organized.
+Skills that don't: school, games, sports, laboratory—what's reduced and organized.

 You need to keep reminding yourself of the obvious: charm lies in the unsaid, the unwritten, and the undisplayed.
 It takes mastery to control silence.